Cholesterol: Substrate presentation

 Cholesterol regulates the biological process of substrate presentation and the enzymes that use substrate presentation as a mechanism of their activation.
 Phospholipase D2 (PLD2) is a well-defined example of an enzyme activated by substrate presentation.
 The enzyme is palmitoylated causing the enzyme to traffic to cholesterol dependent lipid domains sometimes called "lipid rafts".
 The substrate of phospholipase D is phosphatidylcholine (PC) which is unsaturated and is of low abundance in lipid rafts.
-PC localizes to the disordered region of the cell along with the polyunsaturated lipid phosphatidylinositol 4,5-bisphosphate (PIP2).
-PLD2 has a PIP2 binding domain.
-When PIP2 concentration in the membrane increases, PLD2 leaves the cholesterol-dependent domains and binds to PIP2 where it then gains access to its substrate PC and commences catalysis based on substrate presentation.
+PC localizes to the disordered region of the cell along with the polyunsaturated lipid phosphatidylinositol 4,5-bisphosphate (PIP_{2}).
+PLD2 has a PIP_{2} binding domain.
+When PIP_{2} concentration in the membrane increases, PLD2 leaves the cholesterol-dependent domains and binds to PIP_{2} where it then gains access to its substrate PC and commences catalysis based on substrate presentation.

 Substrate presentation; PLD (blue oval) is sequestered into cholesterol-dependent lipid domains (green lipids) by palmitoylation.
-PLD also binds PIP2(red hexagon) domains (grey shading) located in the disordered region of the cell with phosphatidylcholine (PC).
-When cholesterol decreases or PIP2 increases in the cell, PLD translocates to PIP2 where it is exposed to and hydrolizes PC to phosphatidic acid (red spherical lipid).
+PLD also binds PIP_{2}(red hexagon) domains (grey shading) located in the disordered region of the cell with phosphatidylcholine (PC).
+When cholesterol decreases or PIP_{2} increases in the cell, PLD translocates to PIP_{2} where it is exposed to and hydrolizes PC to phosphatidic acid (red spherical lipid).

 Signaling

 Cholesterol is implicated in cell signaling processes, assisting in the formation of lipid rafts in the plasma membrane, which brings receptor proteins in close proximity with high concentrations of second messenger molecules.
 In multiple layers, cholesterol and phospholipids (both electrical insulators) can facilitate speed of transmission of electrical impulses along nerve tissue.
-For many neuron fibers, a myelin sheath, rich in cholesterol since it is derived from compacted layers of Schwann cell or oligodendrocyte membranes, provides insulation for more efficient conduction of impulses.Demyelination (loss of myelin) is believed to be part of the basis for multiple sclerosis.
+For many neuron fibers, a myelin sheath, rich in cholesterol since it is derived from compacted layers of Schwann cell or oligodendrocyte membranes, provides insulation for more efficient conduction of impulses.
+Demyelination (loss of myelin) is believed to be part of the basis for multiple sclerosis.

 Cholesterol binds to and affects the gating of a number of ion channels such as the nicotinic acetylcholine receptor, GABA_{A} receptor, and the inward-rectifier potassium channel.
 Cholesterol activates the estrogen-related receptor alpha (ERRα) and may be the endogenous ligand for the receptor.
 The constitutively active nature of the receptor may be explained by the fact that cholesterol is ubiquitous in the body.
 Inhibition of ERRα signaling by reduction of cholesterol production has been identified as a key mediator of the effects of statins and bisphosphonates on bone, muscle, and macrophages.
 On the basis of these findings, it has been suggested that the ERRα should be de-orphanized and classified as a receptor for cholesterol.